Adding the Certificate to Keycloak

 For Resonate to trust the certificate on your SMTP server, you must add the certificate to Keycloak.

-1. Add the certificate to the Keycloak truststore, by default, located at
+1. Add the certificate to the Keycloak truststore, located by default at:

 /etc/ssl/certs/java/cacerts

-Use a tool like Keytool to add the certificate to the truststore.
+Use a tool such as Keytool to add the certificate to the truststore.
 Keytool requires that you set a password.
 Remember this password for later; you need to specify it when you add the certificate to the Keycloak truststore.

 2. Create a ConfigMap using the certificate files: